-An eventhandler may return an asterisk [""] indicating, that it can be used in all events. :return: list of events
+An eventhandler may return an asterisk [""] indicating, that it can be used in all events. :return: list of events class privacyidea.lib.eventhandler.usernotification.UserNotificationEventHandler An Eventhandler needs to return a list of actions, which it can handle.

 User Notification Event Handler